Hoeckelberg/AdventOfCode2022/Day2/README.md

 Now that you're correctly decrypting the ultra top secret strategy guide, you would get a total score of 12.

 Following the Elf's instructions for the second column, what would your total score be if everything goes exactly according to your strategy guide?

+# results
+- Part 1
+Your puzzle answer was 11906.

+The first half of this puzzle is complete!
+It provides one gold star: *

+- Part 2
+Your puzzle answer was 11186.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

 # Input